jointcloud/jcc2019/docs/cfp.md

-# JCC 2019 Call For Papers
+# IEEE JCC 2019 Call For Papers

 Established in 2009, JCC has increasingly been a major workshop for researchers and engineers to exchange new ideas and results regarding distributed and parallel systems such as cluster resource management system,